How to camp with care

 Campsites and campgrounds

-There are a wide range of options to choose from across the country, including commercial campsites and ones operated by the Department of Conservation.
+There is a wide range of options to choose from across the country, including commercial campsites and ones operated by the Department of Conservation.

 Many campsites provide sites for tents, caravans and campervans and many also have cabins, self-contained motel units and backpacker lodges.
 Powered sites are also often available.